Chocolate Covered Pretzel Rods

 Pretzel rods dipped in melted chocolate and topped with colorful sprinkles.

-Let me know if you make these and leave a comment and review below!
+Let me know if you make this easy chocolate pretzel rod recipe and leave a comment and review below!

 Entertaining with Charm cookbook.